Family Policy and Services

 In the College of Education and Human Development at the University of Delaware, our faculty are pursuing research that is helping educators and professionals who work with diverse families in a variety of settings, including nonprofit organizations, schools, hospitals, human resource departments, legal aid and advocacy groups.
 Supported by grants and collaborative community partnerships, our faculty’s research is making a real-world impact by influencing legislators and policymakers to re-imagine what constitutes a traditional, “healthy” family in the modern world.
 Recent research includes how globalization has changed family structures and dynamics, domestic violence, and stress and mental health among young people experiencing some kind of social or family instability.

 How can we build more inclusive communities?
 Ann Aviles’ research focuses on examining the policies, services and programs that impact the educational opportunities, material realities and mental health of youth of color who are experiencing homelessness or other forms of instability.
-Aviles also collaborates with community-based organizations to advocate for educational access, equitable funding and anti-racist systems and practices with, and for, students and families of color experiencing homelessness, poverty, incarceration, and mental health issues.
+Aviles also collaborates with community-based organizations to advocate for educational access, equitable funding and anti-racist systems and practices with, and for, students and families of color experiencing homelessness, poverty, incarceration, and mental health challenges.

+How can we support and structure the systems that affect youth on the autism spectrum so they can grow to achieve their goals?
 The special needs of a child diagnosed with autism will inevitably add some complications to family life, especially as the time and resources of one or more parents are intensely focused on providing treatment and interventions to the child.
 According to Sarah Curtiss, one helpful action families can pursue is to have regular communal mealtimes.
 Establishing a regular routine of family meals has the potential to create emotional connections and communal closeness, despite the inherent difficulty of mealtimes with an autistic child.
 Curtiss has developed an online toolkit called Mealtimes on the Spectrum, based on interviews with families and observations of their meals, and is now evaluating the toolkit’s effectiveness.

 How can communities be more accommodating to individuals with disabilities and their families?
 Steven M. Eidelman’s research and interests include community based and inclusive support to people with intellectual disabilities and their families.
 Recent publications have examined the cost of caregiving for parents of children with developmental disabilities.